 In order to get to product-market fit, great innovative technology is not enough.
 Even a great all-around digital product is not enough.

-In order to get to product-market fit, you must have a deep understanding of your customers’ problems, and a similar understanding of what it takes to fully solve it.
+In order to get to product-market fit, you must have a deep understanding of your customers’ problems and a similar understanding of what it takes to fully solve them.

-I often use fairies (or witches, or genies — whichever works for you) in thinking about the solution.
-I’m asking myself and my customers the question: if your customers met a fairy that was able to solve the problem, what would they ask her for?
-It helps to think beyond the tech or feature boundaries and getting to the essence of the value the solution should bring.
+I often use fairies (or witches or genies — whichever works for you) when thinking about the solution.
+I’m asking myself and my customers the question: if your customers met a fairy who was able to solve the problem, what would they ask her for?
+This technique helps us to think beyond the tech or feature boundaries and get to the essence of the value the solution should bring.

 Looking at it this way, it’s clear that the technology portion is just the beginning of the solution (or the end, or as it usually happens — the middle).

-As long as we don’t take all of it into account, we won’t be able to fully solve our customers’ problems, deliver the end-to-end value and get to product-market fit.
+As long as we don’t take all of it into account, we won’t be able to fully solve our customers’ problems, deliver end-to-end value, and get to product-market fit.

 Delivering End-To-End Value to Your Customers

-For this step, think of yourself as the CEO of the product.
-If you are the CEO, anything broken should concern you, not just the core part of the product you naturally own.
+To get into the right mindset, think of yourself as the CEO of the product.
+This old and now controversial term is actually relevant to the point I’m trying to make here.
+Because if you are the CEO, anything broken should concern you, not just the core part of the product you naturally own.

-This stage builds on top of the previous one.
-To operate at this level, you need to not only make sure all the parts are working well but also to make sure they are working well together.
+To operate at this level, you need to not only make sure all the parts are working well, but also to make sure they are working well together.
 Own the end-to-end problem as well as the end-to-end solution.

 This stage requires not just being the CEO of the product but also being a good CEO who knows how to make the whole bigger than the sum of its parts.

 Note: you will not always get this responsibility as a formal one.
-In some organizations, if you ask for it they will even tell you it’s not your business.
+In some organizations, if you ask for it, they will even tell you it’s none of your business.

 Don’t let it stop you.